Nothing will stand in your way

 1. Victim Of Psycho-Toxin 2.
 Devotion To Violence 3.
 Heavy Metal Destroyers 4.
 Possessed By The Mosh 5.
 Long Live Metal 6.
 Evil Command 7.
 Onward To Oblivion 8.
 Outlet Of Lust 9.
 Mercy To None 10.
 Scream Bloody Rock & Roll 11.
 Hammerwhore 12.
 Slave To Hell (bonus) 13.
 Curse Of The Living Dead (bonus) 14.
 Loyal To War (bonus) 15.
 Mercyless Brutality (bonus) 16.
 Raise Hell (bonus)

-Hammerwhore's debut release is full of old school mentality, to such extent that the first three tracks sound very much like Sodom probably would have sounded in the eighties if they had been an American band in the first place.
+Hammerwhore's debut release is full of old school mentality, to such extent that the first three tracks sound very much like Sodom probably would have sounded in the 1980s if they had been an American band in the first place.
 A couple of short hardcore-ish bursts and one pointless rocker briefly break the mood, but for the most part this album features thrash metal firmly in an old-fashioned vein.
 Fortunately it is done with a good taste, in fact there is some genuine appeal in Hammerwhore's music and the output is far from the most simplistic thrash metal offshoots out there.
 The bonus demo tracks are a nice addition although their production leaves a lot to be desired.
 While the quality of this album is inevitably varied and the band's style is not yet completely balanced, the effort as a whole sounds spontaneous and unstrained enough so that the existence of this recording can be justified.

 HARTER ATTACK - Human Hell